A Snapshot of American Reading Habits in 2017

 What will you read?

-Amidst the political dissent and chaos of the Trump administration, the petty arguments and looming threat of nuclear war with North Korea, and explosive social movements such as #metoo, most Americans did not stop reading books in 2017.
+Amidst the political chaos in Washington, the looming threat of nuclear war with North Korea, and explosive social movements such as #metoo, most Americans did not stop devouring books in 2017!

 There you have it.
 A complete summary of American reading habits in 2017.